-Recently, the World Health Organization’s bulletin on men’s health states, “Health outcomes among men and boys continue to be substantially worse than among girls and women, yet this gender-based inequality in health has received little national, regional or global acknowledgement or attention from health policy-makers or health-care providers.”
+Recently, the World Health Organization’s bulletin on men’s health stated, “Health outcomes among men and boys continue to be substantially worse than among girls and women, yet this gender-based inequality in health has received little national, regional or global acknowledgment or attention from health policy-makers or health-care providers.”

-To give you some inspiration, here are the Top 10 Moustaches in American American History.
+To give you some Movember inspiration, here are the Top 10 Mustaches in American American History.

 Bass Reeves – Legendary African-American Lawman and Lone Ranger